hipe/tmx/lib/skylab/brazen/doc/issues/004-the-help-renderer-narrative.md

 ### some rough definitions

-the "partitions" is the thing that represents the decisions we made about whether each property is variously an environment variable, an option or an argument. it is useful in both directions: with it you can render help screens, but also given property you can look it up to
+the "partitions" (may be renamed to "categorized properties") is the thing that represents the decisions we made about whether each property is variously an environment variable, an option or an argument. it is useful in both directions: with it you can render help screens, but also given property you can look it up to